How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Mistake 1: No test environment

-Building directly in production tools risks breaking live workflows.
-Create test accounts or duplicate workflows for building.
+Building directly in production tools risks breaking live workflows, so create test accounts or duplicate workflows and use those as your build and test environment before touching anything live.

 Mistake 2: Skipping documentation